qaribshah/SQL-Practice/README.md

 # SQL-Practice
-In this repo, I'll post my stuff which I would practice :)
+In this repo, I'll post the stuff that I practice :)